 Personality types -> write results -> write questions and answer options -> result mapping

-In my quiz, I used the call to action button on the result page to direct quiz takers to my website.
-That’s always a goal, right?
+In my quiz, I used the call to action button on the result page as a download link.

-You can do what I did – use another freebie as an opt-in incentive – or use the button as a download link.
+You can use another freebie as an opt-in incentive or use the button as a download link.

 CONNECT QUESTIONS AND RESULTS